• Skip to primary navigation

 Star fruit, or carambola, is a beautiful golden-yellow tropical Asian fruit.
 It has a unique five-point shape that resembles a star when sliced in cross-section, hence its name.
 The fruit is native to Sri Lanka and Moluccas (known as Indonesia’s Spice Islands) and is now also grown in Florida, Hawaii, Southeast Asia, and Malaysia.

 Star fruit has a waxy edible skin and grape-like firm flesh with subtle sweet and sour undertones.
-You can enjoy this fruit in many ways — slicing and eating it just as is; bake it into star fruit chips; or add it to fruit salad for an exotic accent.
+You can enjoy this fruit in many ways — slice and eat it just as is; bake it into star fruit chips; or add it to fruit salad for an exotic accent.

 Those suffering from kidney problems should beware of the fruit as it contains a neurotoxin capable of having adverse effects on the body’s brain and nerves, known as star fruit poisoning.